 Kelly J. Deere is a graduate of Northwestern University School of law and Cornell University.
-Prof. Deere currently is a full-time visiting faculty member at Rutgers teaching Legal Analysis, Writing, Research and Skills (LAWRS).
-Prior to the visiting position, Prof. Deere taught as a part-time instructor in both the day and evening program teaching both LAWRS and Advanced Legal Writing.
+Prof. Deere currently is a full-time faculty member at Rutgers teaching Legal Analysis, Writing, Research and Skills (LAWRS).
+Prof. Deere taught as a part-time instructor in both the day and evening program teaching both LAWRS and Advanced Legal Writing.

 Prof. Deere was an adjunct instructor at Seton Hall University School of Law from 2011-2014.
 From 2010-2018, Ms. Deere was Of Counsel to the firm Kates, Nussman, Rapone, Ellis & Farhi in Hackensack, N.J.
 Ms. Deere was brought in as an experienced attorney to assist the firm in its litigation and zoning cases.